Subordinated Promissory Note Definition: Everything You Need to Know

 A subordinated promissory note offers companies a relatively risk-free way to attract investment from parties looking for a large return on their investment.
 With the added incentive of making the promissory note convertible, companies can lower the risk for their investors while increasing their own rewards even further.

 To learn more about a subordinated promissory note, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.